 I digress to point out that when I left the theater, I overheard two women discuss the film, commenting on how handsome Latif was.
-Curious, but they didn't say the same for Uday--even though it was the same person.
+Curious, but they didn't say the same for Uday, even though it was the same person.
 It is a tremendous credit to Cooper that he did both characters so well that few if any people noticed.

-The Devil's Double also benefits tremendously by accurate casting: with the exception of Cooper and Sagnier (who is French), almost all the other roles were played by Arabs or actors of Arab descent.
+The Devil's Double also benefits tremendously by accurate casting: with the exception of the British Cooper and the French Sagnier, almost all the other roles were played by Arabs or actors of Arab descent.
 Sagnier showed Sarrab not as a typical tramp but as a woman who does what she can to survive.
 In a smaller role, Raad Rawi as Uday's disapproving but frightened chief handler manages to show much without having to say or do much.
 A glance is enough to communicate what he's really thinking one way or another.

 We don't get graphic depictions of Uday's brutality and sadistic behavior, but the suggestions the film gives us are enough to show what a despicable monster Uday was.
 We mercifully don't see the rape of the teen, but get hints of what happened, leading up to a truly sad end for our schoolgirl.
-The same for a horrifying act against a bride on her wedding day--nothing is really shown, but enough is understood to make it truly barbaric.
+The same for a horrifying act against a bride on her wedding day: nothing is really shown, but enough is understood to make it truly barbaric.
 Again, it is to Thomas' credit that The Devil's Double stays close to the true story.

 I also wondered about Latif himself.
 He's the subject of The Devil's Double but by and large he's still a bit of a mystery.
-We know he is appalled by Uday's twisted behavior, we know he misses his family, we know he's basically a good guy (who doesn't mind schtupping his overlord's favorite mistress).
-Still, we have Latif a bit distant from us: we end The Devil's Double the way we began--not knowing Latif as a person.
+We know he is appalled by Uday's twisted behavior, we know he misses his family, we know he's basically a good guy who doesn't mind schtupping his overlord's favorite mistress.
+Still, we have Latif a bit distant from us: we end The Devil's Double the way we began, not knowing Latif as a person.
 Did he believe this was punishment from God?
 Was he hopeful the Husseins would be overthrown or assassinated?
 Was he ever in danger of being seduced to the dark side?

 That, overall, is really a minor matter in the overall quality of The Devil's Double.
 We get as close to an inside view of the depravity within the Hussein's Iraq as we will ever get outside a documentary (and as a side note, I would recommend the oddly comical yet frightening documentary Uncle Saddam) or a first-hand account.
 The flaws within the film are balanced with a brilliant performance by Cooper as both the amoral dictator-in-waiting and his doppelganger.